Heterogeneous Treatment Effects in Social Networks: Introduction

-\paratitle{Experimental study:} We provide an extensive experimental evaluation using the real social network described in our example \cite{jackson2012social,banerjee2014gossip} as well as synthetic data with known ground truth, simulating a vaccine efficacy trial.
+\paratitle{Experimental study:} We provide an extensive experimental evaluation using the real social network described in our example \cite{jackson2012social,banerjee2014gossip,microfinancedata} as well as synthetic data with known ground truth, simulating a vaccine efficacy trial.
 Through the synthetic data, we examine the effect of the number of units and the noise in the potential outcome on our test.
 Our results indicate that as the number of units increases, the true effect modifiers become more evident and that our solution becomes relatively insensitive to high levels of noise.
-Through the real data, we demonstrate a use-case, showing our system's performance and its ability to find effect modifiers in a large scale network ($\sim$17K units).\\
+Through the real data, we demonstrate a use-case, showing our system's performance and its ability to find effect modifiers in a large-scale network ($\sim$17K units).
+Some of the effect modifiers have not been previously discovered, to our knowledge, and are based on summarized neighbors' covariates and some are network patterns that have.
+Our code will be public. \cut{ \paratitle{Related work} There is rich literature on statistical tests for hypothesis testing \cite{snyder1978hypothesis,shaffer1995multiple,list2019multiple,xia2017hypothesis,LAROSA201581}, heterogeneity detection \cite{hardy1998detecting,crump2008nonparametric,green2012modeling,taddy2016nonparametric}, effect modification \cite{katsouyanni2001confounding,greenland1989ecological,knol2012recommendations,vanderweele2009distinction,vanderweele2007four,hernan2010causal,blot1979synergism,rothman1980concepts,saracci1980interaction}, and causal inference in the presence of interference \cite{graham2010measuring,halloran2012causal,halloran1995causal,vanderweele2011bounding,aronow2017,shalizi2011homophily,ogburn2017causal}.
+This is the first paper, to our knowledge, that provides a test for effect modifiers that is tailored for the unique aspects of social networks, namely, detecting effect modifiers that stem from neighbors' covariates and from the structure of the network itslef. }